 Before entertaining offers, there are a few details that need to be taken care of first:

-1. Used Vehicle Information Package (UVIP): This package contains the vehicle details, including the year, make, model, colour, body type, cylinders and power.
+- Used Vehicle Information Package (UVIP): This package contains the vehicle details, including the year, make, model, colour, body type, cylinders, and power.

-2. Make sure that the Vehicle Identification Number (VIN) on your car matches the number on your permit a.k.a. your green ownership document.
+- Make sure that the Vehicle Identification Number (VIN) on your car matches the number on your permit, a.k.a. your green ownership document.

-Once you have cleared the vehicle of any liens and establish that the paperwork is in order, you can move onto listing your vehicle.
+Once you have cleared the vehicle of any liens and established that the paperwork is in order, you can list your vehicle.

 Listing your vehicle